kofemann/ms-nfs41-client/README.md

     `$ /usr/bin/cp --sparse=auto src dest #`

   - `/cygdrive/c/Windows/system32/fsutil sparse queryrange myfile.dat`
-    can be used to enumerate ranges where data are allocated (BUG:
+    can be used to enumerate ranges where data are allocated
-    Win10+Win11 fsutil only support 64 data ranges, the filesystem itself supports an unlimited number of data ranges)

   - `/cygdrive/c/Windows/system32/xcopy /sparse` can be used to copy sparse files+sparse named streams.
 Requires on Win11 \>= 22H2